A RetroSearch Logo

 Attributes

-This element only includes the global attributes.
+This element also accepts the global attributes.

 Usage notes